 - Other components had to be moved around to fit everything in, resulting in the power supply being placed nearer the top of the cab.
 The liability lawyers wanted all sorts of warning labels to be placed in and on the machine as a result.

 So perhaps with these teething issues during design, it was felt too much aggravation to roll out the 19″ cocktail in large numbers?

-Update 2 February 2017: Collector Brian Umstead purchased this cabinet and has restored the artwork, using the two rather low res pictures as a guide.
-It turned out stunning!
+Update 2 February 2017: Collector Brian Umstead purchased this cabinet and has managed to restore it to its former glory.
+The missing artwork was painstakingly recreated by European collector Hannes Slanec, using nothing more than the two rather low res pictures as a guide.
+Hannes did an amazing job – it turned out stunning!

 Fantastic work there and great to see this cab restored to it’s intended glory.